Term of Use

 - “Party” means either Customer or CyberBooks and “Parties” means both Customer and CyberBooks

 - “Recipient” means a Customer who is an accountant, accounting firm, or other third party whose clients include CyberBooks customers.
 Recipients access the Services in accordance with this Agreement for the purposes of obtaining, with their clients’ authorization, Customer Data about such clients to provide them services.

-- “Representative” means a representative of Customer, including an accountant, accounting firm, or other third party, to whom Customer provides (or for whom Customer authorizes CyberBooks to provide) access to Customer’s Data stored via the Services for the purpose of providing Customer professional services.
+- “Representative” means a representative of Customer, including an accountant, accounting firm, or other third parties, to whom Customer provides (or for whom Customer authorizes CyberBooks to provide) access to Customer’s Data stored via the Services for the purpose of providing Customer professional services.

-- “Sign-up” means the on-line sign-up process on CyberBooks’s website.
+- “Sign-up” means the online sign-up process on CyberBooks’s website.